-With the entry into force of the United States-Oman Free Trade Agreement (FTA) on January 1, 2009, Oman provided immediate duty free access on virtually all industrial and consumer products in its tariff schedule and will phase out tariffs on the remaining handful of products within 10 years.
-In addition, upon entry into force of the FTA, Oman provided immediate duty free access for U.S. agricultural products in 87 percent of agricultural tariff lines.
-Oman will phase out tariffs on the remaining agricultural products within 10 years.
+With the entry into force of the United States-Oman Free Trade Agreement (FTA) on January 1, 2009, Oman provided immediate duty free access on virtually all industrial and consumer products in its tariff schedule and will phase out tariffs on the remaining handful of products by 2019.
+In addition, upon entry into force of the FTA, Oman provided immediate duty free access for U.S. agricultural products in 87 percent of its agricultural tariff lines.
+Oman will phase out tariffs on the remaining agricultural products by 2019.

-As a member of the Gulf Cooperation Council (GCC), Oman applies the GCC common external tariff of 5 percent for most non-U.S. products, with a limited number of GCC-approved country-specific exceptions.
-Oman's exceptions include tariff rates of 100 percent on pork, alcohol, and cigarettes, and 25 percent on edible oils sold in retail packaging, as well as protective duties on a limited number of agricultural products such as dried lemons, bananas, dates, and ghee.
+As a member of the Gulf Cooperation Council (GCC), Oman applies the GCC common external tariff of five percent for most non-U.S. products, with a limited number of GCC-approved country-specific exceptions.
+Oman's exceptions include tariff rates of 100 percent on pork, alcohol, and cigarettes, and 25 percent on edible oils sold in retail packaging, as well as protective duties on a limited number of agricultural products, such as dried lemons, bananas, dates, and ghee.
+According to the WTO, Oman's simple average applied tariff for non-U.S. products is 12.2 percent for agricultural goods and 4.7 percent for non-agricultural goods.